 Send a note to your parents communicating the things you most appreciate about them.
 Surprise your roommate with her favorite Starbucks drink.
 Send a friend a gift card to their favorite restaurant.
 Don’t wait for a birthday or Valentine’s Day to do something special; plan an unexpected surprise for someone just because they matter to you.
 Often the simplest things can brighten someone’s entire day, so let’s find creative ways to show our loved ones how much we care all year long.
 Being close to a loved one a privilege many people around the world do not have.
 Don’t take it for granted.

 The holidays have a magical way of making us feel unusually generous.
 We’re more inclined to drop some spare change into the Salvation Army bucket or donate an extra dollar to charity.
 Once the feel-good cheer of Christmas has passed, however, we sometimes become stingier with our time and wallets.

 Instead of limiting this spirit of giving to the holidays, let’s seek to extend it to the rest of the year, as well.
-We can start with something small, such as buying someone’s dinner, and then transition into something more consistent, such as volunteering weekly with a youth group or sponsoring a child through Compassion.
+We can start with something small, such as tipping a little extra, and then transition into something more consistent, such as volunteering weekly with a youth group or sponsoring a child through Compassion.
 No matter what we choose to do, let’s remember that joy is best experienced when it is shared.

 Record Your Gratefulness

 During my senior year of college, my roommates began writing down daily blessings on colored Post-it notes and putting the notes into individual mason jars.
 After beginning a joy jar of my own, I began to appreciate things I would have missed otherwise: a good conversation with a new friend, a beautiful sunset or my favorite kind of ice cream.